ucrbioinfo/OMGS/README.md

 You should be able to find it after installing GLPK.
 Same as Refaligner, you may also be able to use just "glpsol".
 The default value is "glpsol".

--y: specify the address of blastn executable program on your machine. e.g. /home/weihua/tools/blastn Same as Refaligner, you may also be able to use just "blastn".
-The default value is "blastn".
+-y: specify the address of fa2cmap_multi.pl file. e.g. /home/weihua/OMGS/tools/fa2cmap_multi.pl

 2. performance related parameters